 Sweet corn needs a lot of conditions to grow perfectly.
 This includes a nutritious, mature soil, as well as plenty of sunlight and pollination.

-Sweet corn thrives in a well-drained, moist, and nutritious soil.
+Sweet corn thrives in well-drained, moist, and nutritious soil.
 The ideal soil is sandy loam because it stays moist without necessarily being too wet.
-Best practice is to start using compost or aged manure weeks or even months before sowing sweet corn seeds.
+The best practice is to start using compost or aged manure weeks or even months before sowing sweet corn seeds.
 The soil pH level should range from 5.8 to 6.8.